 5.RIJKSMUSEUM RESEARCH LIBRARY, AMSTERDAM

-The Rijksmuseum was founded back in the 1800’s to exhibit Dutch stadtholders collections.
-Ever since 1808 the museum has been located in Armsterdam, Netherlands.
+The Rijksmuseum was founded back in the 1800s to exhibit Dutch stadtholders collections.
+Ever since 1808, the museum has been located in Amsterdam, Netherlands.
 Originally the museum was known as the National Art Gallery and inspired by the French.
-It holds one of the largest collection of Dutch art work, crafts, and history.
-The collection includes paintings, ship models, sculptures, archaeological artefacts, clothing, weapons, historical prints, photographs and much more.
+It holds one of the largest collection of Dutch artwork, crafts, and history.
+The collection includes paintings, ship models, sculptures, archaeological artifacts, clothing, weapons, historical prints, photographs and much more.

-Before the year of 2003 when the renovation began the Rijksmuseum Research Libarary was housed inside the Rijksmuseum.
-It can now be found at a self standing location at Frans van Mierisstraat 92 in Amsterdam. the best and largest art research library in the Netherlands.
-The main purpose of the library is to preserve the art history.
-Containing 350,000 items including 70,000 auction cataloges, 500 annual and curruent periodical, and 3,000 discontinued periodicals, the library has a yearly growth of 5,000 books and around 1,500 auction catalogues.
+Before the year of 2003 when the renovation began the Rijksmuseum Research Library was housed inside the Rijksmuseum.
+It can now be found at a self-standing location at Frans van Mierisstraat 92 in Amsterdam. the best and largest art research library in the Netherlands.
+The main purpose of the library is to preserve art history.
+Containing 350,000 items including 70,000 auction catalogs, 500 annual and current periodical, and 3,000 discontinued periodicals, the library has a yearly growth of 5,000 books and around 1,500 auction catalogs.